lhossackucalgary/ENGO-500-2018/proposal-template.md

 # Project Issues and Risks
 ## Issue Identification
 > Specify any major policy, standards, data, technical, partnership and/or client engagement issues that need to be addressed in order for the project to be successful.
+1. We have very limited knowledge regarding machinary and their maintenance.
+  To address this, we need to research this topic as well as contact  have general idea of ho
+2. We do not know what kind of sensor data is re

 ## Feasibility and Risk

 -Technical Risk

 -Safety Risk
 -Deadlines
 -Losing people/knowledge